 11. Sanitize those baby essentials

 Look out for mold as it can grow easily during the rains, especially on items like your baby’s toys, pacifiers or drinking cups.
 Sanitize these well.
 Change and wash your baby’s bedding often as this also becomes sweaty and dirty.
+Our machine washable 6-piece cot bedding set is absolutely perfect for this weather, as it is made from light, soft & breathable 100 GOTS-certified Organic cotton to keep your baby as cozy as ever.

 12. Avoid crowded places